peterlee0127/DNS-Security-iOS/index.md

 <div style="text-align:center"><a href='https://apps.apple.com/us/app/id1533938029'><img src="mac_logo.png" width='200px' style='alignment:center'></a></div>

-#### First app use iOS 14 new feature DNS over HTTPS or DOT without install any VPN config!!
+#### The First app uses iOS 14 new feature DNS over HTTPS or DOT without installing any VPN config!!
 Secure your DNS query without touch your network connection.

-### Do you know ?
+### Do you know?
 What's DNS over HTTPS/TLS ?

 Even if you are visiting a site with HTTPS, your DNS query is sent over an unencrypted connection.
 That means that even if you are any website with HTTPS.
-Anyone listening to packets on the network still can know you are visiting some website.
-It is easy for a Man-In-The-Middle to change DNS answers to route unsuspecting visitors to their phishing, malware or surveillance site with unencrypted DNS.
-Your ISP, router, network provider may have an ability to track you.
+Anyone listening to packets on the network still can know you are visiting some websites.
+It is easy for a Man-In-The-Middle to change DNS answers to route unsuspecting visitors to their phishing, malware, or surveillance site with unencrypted DNS.
+Your ISP, router, the network provider may have the ability to track you.
 So. here comes DNS over HTTPS or DNS over TLS to secure the DNS query.

 ### Feature
-This app use the iOS 14 new feature DNS over HTTPS and DNS over TLS.
+This app uses the iOS 14 new feature DNS over HTTPS and DNS over TLS.
-First app have DNS over HTTPS and DNS over TLS without any VPN config.
-Install any VPN may send your all network connection to server.
+The First app has DNS over HTTPS and DNS over TLS without any VPN config.
+Install any VPN that may send your all network connection to the server.

 ### Privacy
-This app only secure your DNS query with trust famous service provider.
-It don't send your other connection to any server.
-We don't collect any information!!
-It don't collection any IP or Device ID....etc.
+This app only secures your DNS query with a trust famous service provider.
+It doesn't send your other connection to any server.
+We don't collect any information!! doesn't collect any IP or Device ID....etc.

 ### Transparent
 Choose the provider that you trust.
-You can choose Google, Cloudflare, AdGuard and other service provider.
+You can choose Google, Cloudflare, AdGuard, and other service providers

-1. DNS over HTTPS(DOH) use port 443, like your HTTPS connection.
+1. DNS over HTTPS(DOH) uses port 443, like your HTTPS connection.
-2. DNS over TLS(DOT) use port 853.
+2. DNS over TLS(DOT) uses port 853.

 You may need to follow steps to enable DNS settings.
-1. Enable the toggle Switch in app.
+1. Enable the toggle switch in the app.
 2. Go to iPhone - Settings - General - VPN & Network - DNS - Select "DNS Security"

-If you got connection problem with this app, please try to select other config profile or try to re-enable the app.
-Some service provider may unavailable in your area due to this problem.
+If you got a connection problem with this app, please try to select other config profiles or try to re-enable the app.
+Some service providers may unavailable in your area due to this problem.

 If you have any suggestions, you can leave a review for us.
 We will continue to make this app greater.